 About the Smyrna Business Association

-The Smyrna Business Association was formed in the Spring of 1983, by a small group of business persons that was interested in making the Smyrna area a more inviting place in which to live and do business.
+The Smyrna Business Association was formed in the Spring of 1983, by a small group of business persons who were interested in making the Smyrna area a more inviting place in which to live and do business.

 On April 4th of 1987, the lighting of South Cobb Drive was dedicated during the Jonquil Spring Festival.
 The SBA raised $10,000.00 to present to the City of Smyrna, resulting in the lighting becoming a reality.
 The lighting of South Cobb Drive to I-285 and North to Atlanta Road was completed along with the widening of Windy Hill Road to Austell Road.